Kozlo/nerdulo/README.md

 4. Start up the server: `node server.js`
 5. View in browser at http://localhost:8080

-Use this starter kit to build any MEAN stack application you like.

-If you have any questions or requests, email us at [chris@scotch.io](mailto:chris@scotch.io) and we'll keep updating this to make it perfect.
+If you have any questions, please contact Martins at [mkozlovskis@gmail.com](mkozlovskis@gmail.com).

 ## Future Additions
-- CRUD examples
-- Development and Production Environments
+- UI tests with CasperJS
-- Link examples
+- More games
-- Single Page AngularJS Animations